 Personal Statement: Carefully review and follow the guidelines found within the application.
 Discuss in-depth details or questions with your pre-law adviser, career services department, or writing center.
-The format is to be double spaced, in 12-point font, and should not be more than three pages in length.
+The format is to be double spaced, in 12-point font, and should be no less than two, but not more than three pages in length.
 Because this is essentially your interview on paper, before submitting the statement, thoughtfully and carefully edit the document, and meticulously proofread your material.